amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 C employs a static type system, but a rather weak one at that: it provides no substantive type safety.
 Programmers, thus, rely on an elaborate set of conventions and idioms as a form of manual type safety protocol.
 The combination of a weak type system and a permissive, pointer-based memory access techniques make C programmes prone of many kinds of runtime errors, which invariably result in the all-too-familiar console message, "Segmentation fault (core dumped)".
 This message means that the programme had somehow trampled upon a region of memory not allotted to it, and as a consequence UNIX has forcibly terminated it and has preserved its memory state in a file named `core` for later examination by the programmer using low-level debugging tools.
 Modern C programmers do not use such low-level tools; instead they use a sophisticated, GUI-driven IDE with an integrated debugger.

-***purpose of C***—It is important to recognise that C was created to implement operating systems at a time when the most powerful computers had a 24-bit CPU and 1 MB of RAM, and many expensive ones had only a 16-bit CPUs and 16 KB of RAM.
-The ability directly to manipulate the hardware was of paramount importance to C. The designers did not equip C with sophisticated high-level abstraction facilities, because such features were unnecessary for the intended purpose and they would only have bloated the language.
-Viewed in this light, it is understandable, and indeed quite forgivable, that C's static type system does not provide any runtime safeties, since safety comes at the cost of performance.
+***purpose of C***—It is important to recognise that C was created to implement operating systems at a time when one of the most powerful computers had a 32-bit CPU and 1 MB RAM, and many expensive ones had only a 16-bit CPUs and 16 KB of RAM.
+The ability directly to manipulate the hardware was of paramount importance to the designers of C. So, they did not equip C with sophisticated high-level abstraction facilities, because such features were unnecessary for the intended purpose and they would only have bloated the language.
+Viewed in this light, it is understandable, and indeed quite forgivable, that C's static type system does not perform any runtime checks, since safety incurs performance hit.

-Although C was used on many enterprise-scale projects in the 1980s, it was clear to everyone that this was not the application domain that suited C. OO thus came to the rescue.
+Although C was used on many enterprise-scale projects in the 1980s, it was clear to everyone that this was not the application domain that suited C. OO thus came to fore.
 Today, C has returned to its roots: small-scale, hardware-level programming.
-Hence, an experienced programmer who uses C should be familiar with at least one microcontroller platform, such as the popular ARM Cortex-M family.
+Hence, an experienced programmer who uses C should be familiar with at least one microcontroller platform, such as the popular [ARM Cortex-M](https://developer.arm.com/ip-products/processors/cortex-m) family.

 Do note that C, the language, is eminently capable of handling any level of complexity; it is the average C programmer who cannot.
 For this reason, only a few large projects use C, these days.
 The Linux kernel is one of those few.
 This famous open-source project admits into their midst only the most proficient C programmers.